 Windgalls in Horses

-Windgalls in horses are common and usually mild.
-They are found at the back of the fetlock and are usually a sign of a wear and tear issue.
+Windgalls in horses is a term used to describe swelling found at the back of the fetlock.
+They are found on both front and hind legs but more commonly on the hind legs.
+The swellings on the whole are usually not hot, painful or the cause of lameness and are associated with general wear and tear issue.
 This blog article gives a brief introduction to windgalls in horses and outlines how ice wraps may help.

 What are Windgalls in Horses?